harrykhlo/rugby_club/README.md

 ## Member page

-This page is brought after a member logged in.
+This page is brought after a member logged in via the login page.

 - Functions of Member Page
   This member page is shown after a general user gets into the system via the login page.
 The users can: